Compost - what to do - how to make Compost for the Mount Moreland Conservation area

 Fifthly Mount Moreland is a Conservation area.

-cent.
-Compost improves soil structure, texture, and aeration and
+spending a cent.
+Compost improves soil structure, texture, and

-increases the soil’s water-holding capacity.
-Compost loosens clay soils and helps sandy soils retain water.
+aeration and increases the soil’s water-holding capacity.
+Compost loosens clay soils and helps sandy soils

+retain water.
 Adding compost improves soil fertility and stimulates healthy root development in plants.
-The organic matter
+The

-provided in compost provides food for micro organisms, which keeps the soil in a healthy, balanced
+organic matter provided in compost provides food for micro organisms, which keeps the soil in a healthy,

-solution of an environmental and community problem, while at the same time enriching the soil and improving
+contribute to the solution of an environmental and community problem, while at the same time enriching the

 What can be composted